Investigation and Accountability Framework

 $500 non-refundable fee per rejected claim.
 Claims need professional forensic evidence before reaching committee.
 "This makes us look bad" gets rejected at preliminary review, fee forfeited.

-Camera blacklist appeals
+Device blacklist appeals

 What prevents scope creep?